Salesforce

 If you have configured your Company Profile in Athena, the templates will be populated with recommended settings.
 For more information, see Athena Company Profile.

-To add a template
+To create a new template

 1. On the Cookie Consent menu, select Templates.
 The Templates list screen appears.